Skip to Content

 • Walk in groups if possible.
 There is safety in numbers.

 • Avoid isolated areas.
-You are unlikely to get robbed when you’re on a crowded street.
+You are unlikely to get robbed when you’re in a crowded area.

-• Try to remain vigilant of your surroundings at all times while out on the streets.
+• Try to remain aware of your surroundings at all times.

 • Avoid carrying valuables or large sums of cash.
 Keep only the amount of money you need that day.
 Leave valuables somewhere safe, like your hotel room.
 This limits your losses if you are robbed.